MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-overview.md

 The  Windows LAPS on-premises Active Directory scenarios are fully supported as of the above updates.

+## Windows LAPS Entra ID

-Windows LAPS with Microsoft Entra (Azure AD) and Microsoft Intune support is now in General Availability as of October 23rd 2023.
+Windows LAPS with Microsoft Entra ID and Microsoft Intune support is now in General Availability as of October 23rd 2023.
 For more information, see [Windows Local Administrator Password Solution with Microsoft Entra ID now Generally Available!](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/windows-local-administrator-password-solution-with-microsoft/ba-p/3911999), and [Windows Local Administrator Password Solution in Microsoft Entra ID](/azure/active-directory/devices/howto-manage-local-admin-passwords).

 ## Benefits of using Windows LAPS